 Milwaukee County Parks cover 15,000 acres, and much of it is teeming with wildlife and native plants.
 Natural areas include prairie grasslands, woodlands, ephemeral wetlands, and of course, beaches along the shores of Lake Michigan.

-In 2019 the Milwaukee County park system was designated as an Important Bird Area, one of only 2,700 sites in the United States.
+In 2019, the Milwaukee County park system was designated as an Important Bird Area, one of only 2,700 sites in the United States.
 Milwaukee County is home to over 100 bird species and another 150 species migrate through the County.
-The Oak Lead Birding Trail map provides a guide to hotspots.
+The Oak Leaf Birding Trail map provides a guide to hotspots.
 For those new to birding, Wehr Nature Center is the perfect place to start.
-Pick up identification guides in the nature center or join a birding workshop.
+Pick up identification guides in the nature center and go on a bird walk.

 Find a Birding Hotspot

-Watch the sunrise over Lake Michigan, or keep an eye out for visiting ducks and waders at nine beaches in Milwaukee County Parks.
-Popular spots include Tietjen Beach in Fox Point, the secluded beach at the end of the Seven Bridges Trail and, of course, Bradford Beach in downtown Milwaukee.
+Watch the sunrise over Lake Michigan or keep an eye out for visiting ducks and waders at nine beaches in Milwaukee County Parks.
+Popular spots include Tietjen Beach in Fox Point, the secluded beach at the end of the Seven Bridges Trail, and Bradford Beach in downtown Milwaukee.
 Lagoons and rivers around the County also provide great opportunities for wildlife watching.

 Find a Beach